-In fact, I’d argue that balancing work and travel is one of the hardest parts of the digital nomad lifestyle.
-This is especially true if you’re traveling too quickly—a common mistake among digital nomad noobies (I’m guilty too!).
+In fact, digital nomad statistics show that balancing work and travel is one of the hardest parts of becoming a digital nomad.
+This is especially true if you’re traveling too quickly—a common mistake among nomad noobies (I’m guilty too!).

 That said, no matter your travel speed, there are several tricks you can use to knock out your work faster—leaving you more time to make local friends, learn languages, try new foods, explore new place, or whatever your little digital nomad heart desires.

-After all, you didn’t travel halfway across the world to spend 10 hours a day glued to your computer screen, did you?
+After all, you didn’t travel halfway across the world to spend 10 hours a day in your traveling office glued to your computer screen, did you?

 By applying these five productivity hacks for digital nomads, you’ll quickly find you’re able to get more done in less time.